psesh/psesh.github.io/index.md

 - constructing stable polynomial approximations
 - dimension reduction in turbomachinery design and manufacturing

-I am the founder and lead developer of the `Effective Quadratures [!www.effective-quadratures.org]__' open-source project.
+I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
+Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!

 {% include paginator.html %}